oluseguncodess/learning-javascript/README.md

 - **Code Snippets:** Contains snippets of JavaScript code that I've written while practicing.
 - **Projects:** Includes various projects I've worked on to apply and solidify my understanding of JavaScript concepts.
 - **Documentation:** Documentation files containing notes, explanations, and examples of JavaScript topics I've learned.
+Check out [documentation js file](documentation.md) to see what i learnt and documented!

 ## Contribution